symfony/symfony-docs/deployment.rst

 ===================================

 Deploying a Symfony application can be a complex and varied task depending on the setup and the requirements of your application.
-This article is not a step- by-step guide, but is a general list of the most common requirements and ideas for deployment.
+This article is not a step-by-step guide, but is a general list of the most common requirements and ideas for deployment.

 .. _symfony2-deployment-basics: